Screenshot of photo of Madame Hawke in Images of England: Newquay from Newquay Nostalgia Facebook page.

 Suggested by Alissa Kindred

-Alissa says, “Madame Hawke shows she was a pioneer of the knitting industry in Newquay.
-A widow with six children, she bought a knitting machine and developed a successful business making and supplying knitted apparel.
-Her products were on sale in her own shop in Newquay – now Costa Coffee - and she supplied garments to Debenhams in London, establishing a factory in Crantock Street, Newquay employing 450 people.
+Alissa says, “Madame Hawke was an entrepreneur who established a successful knitting business in Newquay.
+A widow with six children, she bought a knitting machine and opened a shop in Newquay - now Costa Coffee - selling knitted apparel and later supplying Debenhams.
+She had a knitting factory on Crantock Street where she employed 450 people.

 I think she’s a really inspiring example of a woman in Newquay who made her own fortune through running a highly successful business whilst being a mother.
 She kicked off an industry and employed many people, changing the face of the history of Newquay in her time.”